mlukowit/Technical-task-v2/README.md

  (for purpose of debugging -- question text and the answer text are logged.)

  import the SQL dump file.
 Change the “DBconnect.php” credentials to access to your own database.
- For development purposes: Bitnami Wampstack 7,1.26 was used: https://bitnami.com/stack/wamp/installer
+ For development purposes: Bitnami Wampstack 5.42 was used.